wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-windows-choices-create-vm.md

 ## Tool choices

-### GUI: The Azure portal or Azure preview portal
+### GUI: The Azure Management Portal or Azure preview portal

-The graphical user interface of the Azure portal is an easy way to try out a virtual machine, especially if you're just starting out with Azure.
-Use either the Azure portal or the Azure preview portal to create the virtual machine:
+The graphical user interface of the Azure Management Portal is an easy way to try out a virtual machine, especially if you're just starting out with Azure.
+Use either the Azure Management Portal or the Azure preview portal to create the virtual machine:

 [Create a virtual machine running Windows][]